 It has been remarked by many as singular, that Salvator never once attempted to repay the Abbate Antonio in kind.
-After the lapse of years, when Abbati returned from Germany, where he had long resided, and found Salvator's fame as a poet far beyond his own, "si stupeva," says Passeri, he was astonished.
-But he was much more surprised at the modesty and forbearance of the young painter, than capable of appreciating the merits of his singular and highly poetical satires.\ fretful impatience, and with a scarcely-repressed indignation: when his savage independence appears to have taken alarm at the obscure and humiliating position he was gradually assuming in the household of the Cardinal Brancaccia.
+After the lapse of years, when Abbati returned from Germany, where he had long resided, and found Salvator's fame

+\ The disgust expressed by Sterne at professional criticism must be participated by every person of strong feeling and good sense who visits Italy.
+At every step one is inclined to repeat, "Of all the cants," &c. as a poet far beyond his own, "si stupeva," says Passeri, he was astonished.
+But he was much more surprised at the modesty and forbearance of the young painter, than capable of appreciating the merits of his singular and highly poetical satires.\

+The frescoes of the episcopal palace, (the only frescoes which Rosa ever executed,) the grand altar-piece of the Chiesa della Morte, and some exquisite quadretti, which from time to time he sent from Viterbo to the Roman market, were now gradually, though slowly, opening the way to that brilliant reputation, which Salvator is described as seeking with fretful impatience, and with a scarcelyrepressed indignation; when his savage independence appears to have taken alarm at the obscure and humiliating position he was gradually assuming in the household of the Cardinal Brancaccia.
 Between the frank and friendly attentions of his college companion and equal.
-Mercuri, and the dependence of the "creato" of a great personage, there was a difference clearly appreciable by one whose spirit was as free as the elements he delighted to paint, and wild as the regions he loved to In leaving the protection of the Cardinal, Salvator may have been influenced by circumstances which never reached the knowledge even of his most active biographers.
+Mercuri. and the dependence of the "creato" of a great personage, there was a difference clearly appreciable by one whose spirit was as free as the elements he delighted to paint, and wild as the regions he loved to haunt.
+In leaving the protection of the Cardinal, Salvator may have been influenced by circumstances which never reached the knowledge even of his most active biographers.
 Patronage, which is made for mediocrity, is never an atmosphere for the free breathings of genius.
-He who through life had said that "liberty was beyond price, and that the honours and wealth the world could give would not purchase him\," may have felt the weight of the first chain he ever wore, however lightly it may have lain.
-It is easy to charge the protected with ingratitude; but who, save the victim, can know the daily, hourly, little grievances inflicted by the caprice of wealthy pride upon the object of its degrading protection; which, if "patient merit of the unworthy take," the impatient pride of the highest order of sensibility spurns, at every risk; a word, a look, even a gesture, from the haughty porporato, may have been sufficient to have stirred up the "bile," roused the "spirit," kindled the "fire" of one, who has described himself as wholly made up of such unquiet elements.
+He who through life had said that "liberty was beyond price, and that the honours and wealth the world could give would not purchase him,"+ may have felt the weight of the first chain he ever wore, however lightly it may have lain.
+It is easy to charge the protected with ingratitude; but who, save the victim, can know the daily, hourly, little grievances inflicted by the caprice of wealthy pride upon the object of its degrading protection? which, if "patient merit of the unworthy take," the impatient pride of the highest order of sensibility spurns at every risk : a word, a look, even a gesture, from the haughty porporato, may have been sufficient to have stirred up the "bile," roused the "spirit," kindled the